ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+naturo wore tho same aspect of beauty
+as when her creator commanded hor to
 be.
 The heavens shall be as bright over
 our graves ns they are now nround our
 paths.
 The world will havo the nttrac­